 For Luke, this is not idle curiosity, and this is not lack of faith.
 This is at the core of Christian faith.
 He had scars on his hands and feet, he had flesh and bones that you could feel.
+"Poke me" he said, "you can feel my flesh and bones."

 He offered to eat in front of them.
 Jesus did not say, "Just believe."
-He did not say, "You just need more faith."
+He did not say, 'You need more faith."
 He paraded himself.
-He wanted them to be real sure, and Luke wants us to get all this.
+He wanted them to be completely sure, and Luke wants us to get this.
 Jesus did not pull food out of his pocket to eat it.
 That could be a trick.
-No, they gave him their own food, so he would eat that in front of him.
+No, they gave him their own food, so he would eat their food in front of them.

 It is no surprise that people doubt the resurrection of Jesus.
 It is hard to believe.
 Of course it is.
 Luke knows that, and he's doing his best to help people who have misgivings.
-Luke at it this way: Suppose the story is true -what else should Luke be writing?
-What else can he do than what he's doing?
+Acts 1 tells us that Jesus did things like this with the apostles repeatedly for forty days.
+Jesus made sure that the apostles would never doubt his resurrection.
+Our faith rests on their certainty.